-Like Richard Hannay in The Thirty Nine Steps, Malcolm is inordinately lucky.
-He is supposed to be a junior, desk-bound analyst, with ‘cursory training’ but wins two shootouts with professional killers and survives a third.
+Like Richard Hannay in The Thirty-Nine Steps, Malcolm is inordinately lucky.
+He’s a junior, desk-bound analyst with ‘cursory training’, but wins two shootouts with professional killers and survives a third.
 Again and again, the conspirators make ‘one small mistake’.
-Also, like The Thirty Nine Steps, Six Days of the Condor is a short novel, only around 50,000 words.
+Also, like The Thirty-Nine Steps, Six Days of the Condor is a short novel, around 50,000 words.

-The main difference is that Six Days of the Condor was written in a less trusting era: in The Thirty Nine Steps, Richard Hannay knows he can rely on the British Establishment’s help, once he manages to speak to the right people and persuade them of his innocence and the conspirators’ guilt.
-In Six Days of the Condor, the CIA manipulate Malcolm for their own ends and he has to deal with the conspiracy himself, only returning to the CIA fold after eliminating all the conspirators.
+The main difference is that Grady wrote Six Days of the Condor in a less trusting, more cynical era: in The Thirty-Nine Steps, Richard Hannay knows he can rely on the British Establishment’s help, once he speaks to the right people and persuades them of his innocence and the conspirators’ guilt.
+In Six Days of the Condor, the CIA manipulates Malcolm for its own ends and he has to deal with the conspiracy himself, only returning to the CIA fold after eliminating all the conspirators.

-Like The Day of the Jackal, Six Days of the Condor is written in a straightforward, detached, non-fiction-like style.
-For example, the first six pages of the book describe in detail the position of Department Seventeen in the hierarchy of the CIA, the building it occupies, and its procedures for keeping a low profile.
+Grady wrote Six Days of the Condor in a straightforward, detached, non-fiction-like style.
+For example, the first six pages of the book describe the position of Department Seventeen in the hierarchy of the CIA, the building it occupies, and its procedures for keeping a low profile.
 This inside-information feel is very attractive to the readers of spy fiction.

 The resolution of Six Days of the Condor turns on a massive coincidence – [blackout]Malcolm and the conspirators just happen to walk past each other on the street and recognise each other[/blackout].
 This is desperately poor plotting, especially as the novel had just set up a different plan for flushing the conspirators into the open.
 John Buchan might have been able to rely on implausible events rescuing his hero from ‘scrapes’, but the spy novel had moved on by the time Grady wrote Six Days of the Condor.